-Raasay has produced some extraordinary individuals over the years.
+Raasay has produced some extraordinary Scottish pioneers over the years.
 Characters whose lives left their mark on both the island and the wider world, and are forever part of Raasay’s story.
-As we head towards Father’s Day, we look back at some of the most important Raasay figures from days past.
+As we head towards Father’s Day, we look back at some of the most important Raasay figures from Hebrides history.

 By 1700 the Macleods had moved their seat from wild and rocky Brochel to the sheltered woodlands of Clachan in the south of the island.
 The move marked a significant break from centuries facing east across the seas to Wester Ross to now looking west to the towering Cuillin mountains of Skye.
 It also marked the societal change taking place across the highlands, as clan chiefs began adopting Lowland landlord values over community kinship.